 If you plan to have a trichogram test, to ensure an accurate evaluation:

 - Don’t wash your hair for three or four days beforehand as this can rid your scalp of telogen hairs.

-- Avoid osmetic hair treatments up to eight weeks before the test.
-Things like dyes, relaxers or straightening hair can damage the hair fibre and result in increased hair breakage, which in turn will interfer with the evaluation.
+- Avoid cosmetic hair treatments up to eight weeks before the test.
+Things like dyes, relaxers or straightening hair can damage the hair fibre and result in increased hair breakage, which in turn will interfere with the evaluation.

 How Important is a Trichogram?

-Trichograms are essentially an examination of the form and structure of the hair, and a quantitative measure of the number of individual hair roots.
+Trichograms essentially examine the form and structure of the hair and gather a quantitative measure of individual hair roots.
 They are helpful in studies on the dynamics of the human follicular cycle and understanding different hair disorders, but such detailed information might not mean so much to the average hair loss patient.
 They’re also becoming less popular with dermatologists, in fact, because of the time it takes to make an assessment.

 Generally, trichograms are not very popular with people who think they might be suffering from hair loss.
 Aside from the slight pain, the loss of the plucked hairs on a regular basis before a condition is diagnosed is not ideal.
 And although trichograms can be used to see how well a hair loss product is performing, some might say plucking the newly grown hairs would be counterproductive.